samthebest/dump/BasicSecurity.md

 Mac, Linux and Gmail can be considered secure platforms (the BSD variants of Linux being the most secure).
 Windows cannot be trusted as highly so keep your password for a Windows system separate.

 **In general you want to minimise the number of passwords you remember** less is more.
 Simplicity is key.

+#### 1.1.1

+As noted this particular system of generating passwords ensures rather long passwords, that may be awkward to type.
+With practice you ought to be able to type it fast so it shouldn't matter.
+Nevertheless you may have a job that requires frequently logging out and logging in again.
+Some tips for ensuring easy to type passwords:

+ - Test typing the password before becoming satisfied with it
+ - Words/passwords that allow you to alternate left-right hands are often easier to type, e.g. jfjfjfjfjfjfjfjdkdkdkdkdkd
+ - Words/passwords that allow you to use alternating fingers (rather than the same finger) are easier to type.
+For example jkjkjkjkjkjkdfdfdfdfdf is easier to type than jujujujujfrfrfrfr

 #### 1.2.1